Amyy16/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. Delete a directory.

 10. Go back to previous directory

+11. lists